Ariesan/password-generator/README.md

 # password-generator

 I've created this following task from [scrimba](https://scrimba.com/learn/learnjavascript).
-This is my second Solo Project.
-Whisc means, Scrimba Team, only given us specific requirement trough Figma, after that we have to create the app by our self.
+A Responsive app to generate random password is my second Solo Project.
+Which means, Scrimba Team, only given us specific requirement trough Figma, after that we have to create the app by our self.

 **Requirement**